 Many different kinds of roof fall protection anchors exist, many of which serve a specific purpose.
 There are permanent and temporary anchors for commercial and residential applications on steel, wood, pipe and concrete surfaces.
 If the work is aboveground, there is a fall protection anchor made for it.
-Each anchor type has various accessories available to ensure the worker using the roof anchor system is as safe as possible.
+Each type of roof anchor has various accessories available to ensure the worker using the roof anchor system is as safe as possible.

-Once an appropriate anchor has been chosen, it is then time to pick the best lanyard for the job.
+Once an appropriate roof safety anchor has been chosen, it is then time to pick the best lanyard for the job.
 A lanyard refers to the device that connects the user to the anchor.
 These lifesavers also come in several different styles and feature a range of accessories.
 Options include single-leg shock, dual-leg shock, tie-back, fall limiters and a restraint lanyard.
 Extensions and assemblies are also available for your protection.
 After choosing the proper lanyard, next comes the harness.

 The lanyard connects to the user’s harness, and choosing the right harness is critical.
 While the positioning and universal harness are great for hobbyists, professionals who risk their lives daily need a more specialized version, which includes models such as the following:

 Now that we’ve reviewed the anchor, lanyard and harness, we’ll discuss how various kinds of anchors are installed.
-How you install your roof anchor will depend on the type of roof you’ll be working on, which can be residential, commercial or standing seam.
+How you install your roof anchor fall protection will depend on the type of roof you’ll be working on, which can be residential, commercial or standing seam.

 Work done on roofs often uses anchor points with a single-point fall arrest tie-off.
 Employees doing work on impenetrable roofs may utilize a portable deadweight anchor.
 For standing seam roofs, professionals use two-way anchors or roof clamps.